jdoores16/Elect_Enginv1/replit.md

 # Overview

-AI Design Engineer V7 is an AI-powered assistant for electrical engineers, designed to automate the generation of construction drawings and documents.
-It processes text or voice commands to produce industry-standard deliverables such as DXF CAD files, PDFs, Excel panel schedules, Word documentation, and packaged ZIP files for electrical power system design.
+AI Design Engineer V7 is an AI-powered assistant for electrical engineers, automating the generation of construction drawings and documents from text or voice commands.
+It produces industry-standard deliverables like DXF CAD files, PDFs, Excel panel schedules, Word documentation, and packaged ZIP files.
 The application features a web-based interface with voice-to-text input, AI text-to-speech responses, drag-and-drop file upload, and a tab-based multi-task system.
 It supports generating one-line diagrams, power plans, lighting plans, and panel schedules, with OCR capabilities for converting panelboard photos into Excel schedules.
-The long-term vision is for the "Home AI" to continuously learn and adapt from all interactions, evolving into a highly intelligent design engineer.
+The long-term vision is for the "Home AI" to continuously learn and adapt, evolving into a highly intelligent design engineer.

 # User Preferences